-The Site is located within the Middle Rio Grande Watershed and West Mesa Airport-Rio Grande sub-watershed.
+The Site is located within the West Mesa Airport-Rio Grande watershed.
 A review of the La Mesita Negra and The Volcanoes, New Mexico USGS Topographic Quadrangles indicated that surficial topography in the Site's vicinity is gently sloping to the east towards an intermittent tributary of Lareda Arroyo, located approximately 1,200 feet east of the site.
 The nearest drainage features in the vicinity of the Site include a channel on the adjacent airport property to the north and arroyos located east of the Site (see Figure 3-3).